 - Add geese and bring gumbo to a boil, then cook for 1.5 to 2 hours on low to medium-low heat, a low boil simmer, or until meat is tender.

-- Place a medium pot filled halfway with water to boil on the stove, then add sliced smoked sausage and cook for a few minutes; drain sausage in a strainer and add sausage to gumbo.
+- Place a medium pot filled halfway with water to boil on the stove.
+Then add sliced smoked sausage and cook for a few minutes.
+Drain the sausage in a strainer and add it to the gumbo.

 - Season with salt and cayenne pepper to taste.

-- Simmer another 30 minutes and serve, and adjust seasoning if necessary.
+- Simmer another 30 minutes and serve; adjust seasoning if necessary.

 Notes